-Each moment, this creation of your personhood emerges out of the vast spaciousness, and that is driven by a divine expression.
-Originally, you were energy, light and pure space, yet a personhood within expresses itself, materializing into form.
+Each moment, your personhood emerges out of the vast spaciousness, and that is driven by a divine expression.
+Originally, you were energy, light, and pure space, yet from this your being expresses itself.
 That in and of itself is a huge purpose: you simply BEING, before all the conditioning and fear that create ego even begin.

 What is a calling?

-We all have a unique wiring that gives us a natural fluency, and what is awesome is that it’s usually in a few different areas.
-For some, their outlook is for a heavily strategic viewpoint.
+We all have unique wiring that gives us a natural fluency at something (usually in a few different somethings).
+For some people, their wiring is for a heavily strategic viewpoint.
 For others, their adventurous approach is key.
 For others, movement or music hums loudly in their bones.

 Natural wiring is a phenomenon that we talk about all the time.
 Dancers will often tell you that even as children they saw the world through dance.
 When they closed their eyes and heard music, what they saw, more than heard, was the sounds being danced.
 They understand the world through this filter—they see things being danced.
 Painters can easily see the lines and shadows in a person’s face.
 CFOs and mathematicians have always loved counting.
 And on and on.